meilisearch/documentation/learn/advanced/snapshots_vs_dumps.md

 For example, you can import a dump from Meilisearch v0.21 into v0.22 without any problems.
 Importing a dump generated in v0.22 into a v0.21 instance, however, can lead to unexpected behavior.
 :::

-### Conclusion
+## Conclusion

 To summarize:

-- **Snapshots are highly efficient, but not portable** between different versions of Meilisearch.
+- Snapshots are highly efficient, but not portable between different versions of Meilisearch
-- **Dumps are portable, but not very efficient**.
+- Dumps are portable between different Meilisearch versions, but not very efficient
-  - Frequently launching Meilisearch from a dump would cause your performance to suffer.

-For more information, have a look at the reference documentation for [snapshots](/learn/advanced/snapshots.md) and [dumps](/learn/advanced/dumps.md).
+For more information, have a look at the the documentation guides for [snapshots](/learn/advanced/snapshots.md) and [dumps](/learn/advanced/dumps.md).